1

 Slow-Cooker Chicken Parmesan

-I love making this satisfying dish--it's easy and elegant, and the slow cooker minimizes my time in the kitchen.
-I make this during football season, too.
+I love making this satisfying dish—it’s easy and elegant, and the slow cooker minimizes my time in the kitchen.
+I make this during football season too.
 For game days, I skip the pasta and serve the chicken on submarine rolls with a bit of the sauce and some chopped lettuce.
-You could also cut the chicken breasts in half and make sliders. —Bonnie Hawkins, Elkhorn, Wisconsin
+It’s also good cut in half and served on smaller buns as sliders. —Bonnie Hawkins, Elkhorn, Wisconsin

 Teriyaki Beef Roast